10th FDS activates, enhances Delta 10 mission

 |0

-This work, 10th FDS activates, enhances Delta 10 mission [Image 5 of 5], by Capt.
+This work, 10th FDS activates, enhances Delta 10 mission, by Capt.
 Charles Rivezzo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT